Hewlett-Packard-ESS/docker-proxy/README.md

 Also, the client will know the certificate is "invalid", as it's signed by squid.
 You a few options here
-  1. Install the CA file outputted during `fig run` on the other containers
+  1. Install the CA file generated and outputted during `fig run` on the other containers
   2. Use `insecure` options such as curl -k
   3. Create your own Dockerfile, inheriting from hpess/dockerproxy which copies a trusted CA key.pem and cert.pem to /etc/squid/ssl_cert